Born from NASA technology and perfected for sleep.

 Many antioxidants are considered therapeutic.
 Apigenin, found in chamomile tea, is one of these.
 Antioxidants are often present in fruits and plant-based foods, and most herbal and fruit teas contain them.

-Studies on sleep have found that a big part of why we sleep is so our bodies can combat oxidative stress.
+Studies on sleep have found that a big part of why we sleep is so that our bodies can combat oxidative stress.
 Antioxidants combat oxidative stress, so research was undertaken to see if, by association, antioxidants would help our slumber.

 To help you time your drink with your ideal bedtime, take a look at our Sleep Calculator.